archimedesdev/sdk/README.md

 > Would you rather have a serial number, e.g. a car vehicle identification number (VIN), **_or_** media-rich context, or a VIN **_and_** media-rich context?
 The SnapBundle™ Platform gives you **_and_** capabilities!

 ## Your App _and_ SnapBundle™
 Your app is great.
 SnapBundle™ will help you make it better.
 We recognize that you've got paying customers, great reviews in the app store, and a pipeline full of leads.
 Ask yourself this critical question: Are you a _one hit wonder_ with your customers, or do you incentize them with additional capabilities where they want to come back _and_ give you more money for more capabilities?
 It's this little known concept called **_Cross-Sell/Up-Sell_** in business parlance.
+Using SnapBundle™ can increase the _total lifetime value of a customer_, a key business metric.
 By combining your app _and_ SnapBundle™, you create a cross-sell/up-sell opportunity.
 Everyone likes more money, right?

 The SnapBundle™ platform was built with these core tenets in mind: